NV-Bite/Develop-ML/image_classification/README.md

-Here’s an improved version of your README, making it more comprehensive and organized.
-It also includes the addition of scraping using the Bing Image Downloader.

----

 # **Machine Learning Project Documentation**

 This document provides an overview of the steps and methodologies involved in building a machine learning project focused on food classification.
 The project includes stages from dataset preparation, model training, and evaluation.
-Additionally, it covers the scraping process using Bing Image Downloader.

 ---